Steering my own ship as opposed to being a crew member – why freelance works

 How can families, friends, workplaces, and communities do better at supporting different minds?

-At the heart of it, it’s about people feeling safe enough to be themselves without fear of judgement or rejection for simply being wired differently.
-I have worked with a neurodivergent boss and we got along really well – it was the other people in the organisation who ruined it!I’ve also found that working with an ADHD boss can sometimes feel like sparks flying — both in a positive and challenging way.
+At the heart of it, it’s about people feeling safe enough to be themselves without fear of judgment or rejection for simply being wired differently.
+I have worked with a neurodivergent boss, and we got along really well – it was the other people in the organisation who ruined it!
+I’ve also found that working with an ADHD boss can sometimes feel like sparks flying – both in a positive and challenging way.
 There can be a lot of shared energy, urgency, and fast thinking, which I naturally respond well to.
-But it can also lead to clashing, especially if there are two very instinct-led, fast-moving ways of working without enough structure or clarity around roles and expectations.
+But it can also lead to clashes, especially when two very instinct-led, fast-moving ways of working lack enough structure or clarity around roles and expectations.
 When it works, it can be incredibly dynamic and creative.
 But when it doesn’t, it can feel intense and overwhelming, with communication happening at speed and assumptions being made rather than things being clearly set out.

 Choosing to work in charities has also backfired at times.
 I expected those environments to be more understanding and caring, but I’ve still had experiences where I was the one managed out, despite them presenting themselves as supportive or people-focused organisations.